caseyshields/Orion/README.md

  - orion : main program which integrates all features

 ## Requirements
- - Orion was developed in CLion using MinGw
+ - Orion is developed in CLion using MinGW